 Ronald Lintag

-Ronald Lintag has spent over 27 years in tech and still hasn't lost his enthusiasm—mostly.
-Currently based in New York, Ronald wrapped up a 13-year stint at Blackstone in New York, most recently as a Managing Director in its technology and innovations group (BXTI) where he led UX design and engineering.
-Translation: He spent over a decade trying to make finance less boring, one interface at a time.
+Ronald Lintag has spent almost three decades in tech and still hasn't lost his enthusiasm—for the most part.
+Ronald wrapped up a 13-year stint at Blackstone in New York, most recently as a Managing Director in its technology group where he led UX design and engineering.
+Translation: He spent over a decade trying to make finance software less boring, one interface at a time.

-Prior to Blackstone, Ronald was a senior UX developer at Bloomberg, working for the CTO Office.
+Prior to Blackstone, Ronald was a senior UX developer at Bloomberg LP, working for the CTO Office.
 His job?
 Prototyping the next-gen Bloomberg terminal.
 Spoiler alert: It probably involved fewer amber screens and more things that won’t make you question your life choices.
 Before Bloomberg, he worked at Lab49, doing UX consulting for big Wall Street firms.
-Because what’s a better way to spend your days than explaining to bankers why their software doesn’t have to look like it was built in 1997?
-Going further back, Ronald spent over six years as a developer at Microsoft in Redmond, WA.
-He worked on products like Microsoft Dynamics and Visual Studio Team System.
+Because what’s a better way to spend your days than explaining to bankers why their software doesn’t have to look like it was built in 1995?
+Going further back, Ronald spent over six years as a software design engineer at Microsoft in Redmond, WA.
+He worked on products like Visual Studio and Dynamics.

 Daria Matkova